 How does water temperature affect coffee?

 Water temperature impacts the taste of the coffee.
-The oils, acids and other aromatic compounds of the coffee are extracted out of the coffee bean during the (extraction) process, resulting in a tasty cup of coffee.
-Brewing coffee at the right temperature involves dissolving these so-called coffee solubles at maximum strength and releasing them into the pour.
-You’re going to burn the coffee grounds if it’s too hot.
-Or cold can make your coffee flavorlessly.
+The coffee’s oils, acids, and other aromatic compounds are extracted from the coffee bean during the (extraction) process, resulting in a tasty cup of coffee.

 Read more about water and coffee

 How do you keep coffee warm for hours?

 You need to invest in a well-designed thermos with good heat retention to hold your coffee hot for hours.
 The thermos’ design and material are critical for efficient heat retention.